sumithkumar07/kairo/README.md

 ### Optional: Live Mode Node Configurations

-These variables are only needed if you use the corresponding nodes in **Live Mode**.
+These variables are only needed if you use the corresponding nodes in **Live Mode** and do not use the built-in Credential Manager.

 *   **Database Query Node**:
     *   `DB_CONNECTION_STRING="postgresql://user:password@host:port/database"`: PostgreSQL connection string.
 Get this from your Supabase project dashboard ("Project Settings" > "Database").